Frameworks & Regulations

 Center for Internet Security (CIS) Controls

-A prioritized set of 18 best practices to mitigate common cyber attacks.
+A prioritized set of 18 best practices to mitigate common cyber attacks, maintained by the Center for Internet Security.

 Implementation Groups (IGs)